Krafalski/Flashcard/references/outline_schedule.md

 ### Saturday February 27:
+- check to make sure you are working on a branch!
 - the create route!
 - the edit route!
 - super awesome goal for the day: delete and update route